The Dispute Resolution Review: Hong Kong

 Introduction to the dispute resolution framework

-Although Hong Kong is a special administrative region of the People's Republic of China (PRC), its legal system operates independently and there are very few similarities between PRC law and Hong Kong law.
+Although Hong Kong is a special administrative region of the People's Republic of China (PRC), its legal system operates independently.
+Despite increasing political control by the PRC over Hong Kong, currently there are very few similarities between PRC law and Hong Kong law.
 Hong Kong law is based on principles of common law, similar to those that apply in England, Australia and other Commonwealth jurisdictions, and this is formally acknowledged by the Basic Law (Hong Kong's mini Constitution).
 The policy of 'one country, two systems' is constitutionally guaranteed until 2047.2

-The Court of Appeal (CA) hears appeals from both the CFI and the District Court.
-It also hears appeals from the Lands Tribunal as well as other statutory bodies.
+The Court of Appeal (CA) hears appeals from the CFI, the District Court and the Lands Tribunal as well as other statutory bodies.
 The Court of Final Appeal (CFA) is the highest court in Hong Kong and is made up of local permanent judges and distinguished judges from (currently) England and Australia who serve as non-permanent judges.
 It hears appeals from the CA and the CFI.

-There are a range of specialist tribunals established under statute, such as the Lands Tribunal, which deals with cases concerning real property; the Labour Tribunal, which deals with employment matters; and the Competition Tribunal, which deals with cases connected with competition law in Hong Kong.
+There are a range of specialist tribunals established under statute, such as the Lands Tribunal, the Labour Tribunal and the Competition Tribunal.

 The year in review